mikependon/RepoDB/README.md

 - [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
 - [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

-Or, visit our [Support Policy](https://github.com/mikependon/RepoDB/blob/master/RepoDb.Docs/support-policy.md) for more details.
+Ensure to visit our [Support Policy](https://github.com/mikependon/RepoDB/blob/master/RepoDb.Docs/support-policy.md) to get more details about our policies when handling the operational support for this library.

 ### Hints